onfido/onfido-auth-sdk-ios/README.md

 If you choose to disable this step, you must incorporate the required consent language and links to Onfido's policies and terms of use into your own application's flow before your US user starts interacting with the Onfido SDK.

-For more information about this step, and how to collect user consent for Onfido, please visit our page on [Privacy Notices and Consent](http://developers.onfido.com/guide/onfido-privacy-notices-and-consent).
+For more information about this step, and how to collect user consent for Onfido, please visit [Onfido Privacy Notices and Consent](http://developers.onfido.com/guide/onfido-privacy-notices-and-consent).